 - Flexibility: Whether you’re extending wires or splicing multiple circuits together, they help you connect wires easily and securely.

-- Stress Relief: Pigtail connectors protect wires from pulling, twisting or stress, preventing damage that could lead to short circuits or overheating.
+- Stress Relief: Pigtail connectors protect wires from pulling, twisting, or stress, preventing damage that could lead to short circuits or overheating.

 - Safety: A strong connection is a secure connection.
 Pigtail connectors keep wires secure and reduce the risk of electrical problems such as shock or fire.